IDP City of Calgary and Foothills County

 After the feedback from this event is analyzed, adjustments may be made, if needed, and staff will complete the draft IDP document.
 If the proposed plan is endorsed by the Intermunicipal Committee it will begin going through the approval process in both municipalities.
-Adoption of the new IDP will require public hearings in both the City and the M.D.
+Adoption of the new IDP will require public hearings in both the City and the County.
 It is expected that the hearings will be held in March, 2017.
 The proposed document will be made available to the public for review prior to the public hearings.

 Project Update June 29, 2016:

-Since the last open house in March the City of Calgary and the M.D. of Foothills have been drafting the new Intermunicipal Development Plan (IDP) document and undertaking internal reviews of the policy proposed for the plan.
+Since the last open house in March, the City of Calgary and Foothills County have been drafting the new Intermunicipal Development Plan (IDP) document and undertaking internal reviews of the policy proposed for the plan.
 Through these reviews, we have determined that there are a few issues that will need to be revisited and there may be some changes to information that was presented at the previous open house.
 In light of the additional analysis required and the anticipated changes, we are planning an open house on the Plan for fall 2016.
 Here we will once again be looking for public feedback to help us shape final policies that will form the new IDP.

 While this additional work will delay the process, we believe that it will result in a better plan for both municipalities.
 We now anticipate the proposed IDP will go forward for public hearing and consideration by both Councils in the first quarter of 2017.
 Please watch for details regarding the next public open house.
 We will release a pre-event information package a week or so prior to the open house to allow people to review the material in advance.

 Project update March 8, 2016: